top of page

 Relapse Prevention:

-Whenever you start to feel that you have gained enough from the sessions and have achieved your therapy goals, we will start work on a relapse prevention plan.
+At the point you start to feel that you have gained enough from the sessions and have achieved your therapy goals, we will start work on a relapse prevention plan.
 These plans are a summary of your course of therapy with a focus on what has changed, how to take this forward and how to prevent or manage setbacks.

 I will invite you to book a review session 3 months after the end of your course of therapy to assess your relapse prevention.
 You will be welcome to book in for any CBT booster sessions that may be required.